-These arbitration claims seek to infuence р in a phenomenon known as the "deterrent" or "chilling effect" on regulations and public policies.
-For example, thev seek t o government administration to dismantle the ZEDE framework, to rescue the National Electric Energy Company and to retake control of airport infrastructure.
+These demands seek to influence public policy decisions in the country, in a phenomenon known as the "deterrent" or "chilling effect" on regulations and public policies.
+For example, they seek to slow down the efforts of the current government administration to dismantle the ZEDE framework, to rescue the National Electric Energy Company and to retake control of airport infrastructure.
 Moreover, they represent an impediment against any effective response to the demands from affected communities who reject the energy and mining projects that threaten their dispossession and displacement.
-The logic of the companies is simple: if the Honduran government or the communities affected do not allow them to do business, they demand multi-million-dollar compensation from the for country not only what they supposed y for their expectations οf future profts.
+The logic of the companies is simple: if the Honduran government or the communities affected do not allow them to do business, they demand multi-million-dollar compensation from the country - not only for what they supposedly invested, albeit irregularly, but also for their expectations of future profits.